Business Working Capital Loans

 Established and start-up businesses may use a working capital loan to create a new product line, hire additional staff or amp-up marketing and advertising.
 For example: A car dealership wants to increase its profit.
 To hit their goal, they’ll need to double their staff size.
 But their new staff will need time to be trained and build clientele before they can start bringing in steady revenue.
-A working capital loan can help cover the initial cost of hiring and onboarding the team members, in addition to covering their salaries for the first six months, before they are up and running.
+A business working capital loan can help cover the initial cost of hiring and onboarding the team members, in addition to covering their salaries for the first six months, before they are up and running.

 Affordable working capital financing through Pursuit